Crooksyyy/The-Effects-of-Social-Media/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## LLM's (Large Language Models)
 In today's world, it is important to note if and how LLM's were used to produce this repo.
-There was no use of any LLM to produce this repo or any of the files it contains.
-All work in this repo is produced by myself or appropriately cited.
+Aspects of the code were written with the help of ChatGPT 3.5.
+The entire chat history is available in inputs/llms/usage.txt.